Cluster categories for marked surfaces: punctured case: Abstract

 \section{Abstract}

-We study the cluster categories arising from marked surfaces (with punctures and non-empty boundaries).
+We study cluster categories arising from marked surfaces (with punctures and non-empty boundaries).
 By constructing skewed-gentle algebras, we show that there is a bijection between tagged curves and string objects.
-Applications include interpreting dimensions of $\Ext^1$ as intersection numbers and the Auslander-Reiten translation as tagged rotation.
-An important consequence is that the cluster exchange graphs in such cases are connected (which is not true for some closed surfaces).
+Applications include interpreting dimensions of $\Ext^1$ as intersection numbers of tagged curves and Auslander-Reiten translation as tagged rotation.
+An important consequence is that the cluster(-tilting) exchange graphs of such cluster categories are connected.